Koschi13/Encrypted-LVM-Arch/README.md

 # EFI - Warning when using lowercase: lowercase labels might not work properly with DOS or Windows
 $ mkfs.fat -F 32 -n BOOT /dev/sda1
-# LEGACY - disable 64bit for syslinux to work
+# LEGACY - disable 64bit
 $ mkfs.ext4 -L boot -O '^64bit' /dev/sda1

 # Only if you created the swap partition!